Best Bets for Non-Slip Outdoor Surfaces

 Be forewarned that tile typically needs to be sealed to protect the grout from cracking over time.
 You’ll also want to double-check that you’ve chosen tiles specifically made for outdoor use and can withstand freeze-thaw cycles if you live in certain climates.

 If you’re looking for pool deck flooring options that meet your style standards, concrete might not be high on the list.
 It’s not nearly as customizable as tile or pavers since the color and pattern options aren’t as varied.
 Plus, it may not offer the upscale look you’re going for.

 That being said, concrete is another safe option for pool decking if it’s installed correctly.
 Smooth concrete will be slippery when wet, so this type of pool deck must be installed with a special finish to add traction and have it become a non-slip outdoor surface.
-Broomed and exposed aggregate finishes can add a bit of extra texture to the surface for this purpose, or a textured overlay or a sealer with clear plastic grit can be applied to create a slip-resistance surface.
+Broomed and exposed aggregate finishes can add a bit of extra texture to the surface for this purpose, or a textured overlay or a sealer with clear plastic grit can be applied to create a slip-resistant surface.

 Keep in mind that concrete does require occasional cleaning and resealing to maintain its appearance.
 However, it is one of the more economical choices in terms of price, and some concrete companies offer a variety of options when it comes to adding patterns or colored overlays to the surface for a more stylish look.

 Pool Deck Safety Tips